Soderberg-Consulting/outc17/README.md

 * [Slides and Resourcs from the Presentation](http://jessclark.com/outc17)

 ## Install
-Upload the files to your OU Instance.
+Upload the folder /tag-demo/ to the root of your OU Instance.
+If it is uploaded to a sub directory, see the note below about updating the XSL Path.

 ### Tags